-The council can decide you're intentionally homeless if you lose your home because of arrears when your rent or mortgage was:
+The council can decide you're intentionally homeless if you lose your home because either:

-- unaffordable and you knew this when you moved in
+- you knew the payments were unaffordable when you moved in

-If it was your partner's responsibility to pay the rent or mortgage, the council will look at whether you knew about the arrears and tried to sort them out or could have influenced your partner's actions.
+If your partner was responsible for the payments, the council looks at whether you tried to sort out the arrears or could have influenced your partner's actions.

 Debts and financial hardship

 You can't usually be found intentionally homeless if paying the rent or mortgage would have left you without money for food or heating.

-The council might decide you're intentionally homeless if you pay non-priority debts such as credit cards before your rent or mortgage.
+The council might decide you're intentionally homeless if you prioritise other debts (such as credit cards) over your rent or mortgage.

 Benefit problems and delays

-You shouldn't be found intentionally homeless if your arrears were caused by the benefit system.
+You shouldn't be found intentionally homeless if your arrears were caused by failures of the benefit system.

-You'll need to show that you claimed benefits promptly, chased up any delays and paid what you could afford while waiting for benefit payments to start.
+You need to show that you claimed promptly, chased up any delays and paid what you could afford until benefit payments started.

 Illness and disability

-You shouldn't be found intentionally homeless if you lost your home because of arrears caused by:
+You shouldn't be found intentionally homeless if arrears were caused by: